qkzk/fm/development.md

 - [x] FEAT: middle click in fuzzy should open like in normal / tree display mode
 - [x] FEAT: Ctrl+space flags all children files of a dictory in tree mode
 - [x] FIX: in help "<SPC>" should be used instead of `' '` for the "space" character since it's whitespace.
+- [ ] FEAT: allow files to be dropped by capturing paste and piping to dragon-drop.
+Does't seem to be detected by any terminal.. dragon-drop output: absolute filetree path
+    - [ ] detect absolute filetree path & urls
+    - [ ] copy absolute path in cwd if display::file::whatever & focus
+    - [ ] what about urls ?

 - **NO MORE FEATURES** it's enough for v0.2.1
   - [ ] read every commit